devopsacademyau/2020-jun-project1-group1/terraform/modules/load_balancer/README.md

 This module abstract the creation of an Application Load Balancer, Target Groups, Listeners and Security Groups.

-Ideally, someone who would use the `target_group_arn` output from this module to attatch to an Autoscalling Group using `aws_autoscalling_attachment` resource and passing the `autoscalling_group_name`.
+Ideally, someone who would use the `target_group_arn` output from this module to attach to an Autoscalling Group using `aws_autoscalling_attachment` resource and passing the `autoscalling_group_name`.
 Please refer for the example below:

 ```hcl